peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Returns a number similar to this number but with the decimal point moved to the right.
 * `EDecimal Multiply​(int intValue)`<br>
- Multiplies this instance by the value of an arbitrary-precision integer object.
+ Multiplies this object by the given 32-bit signed integer.
 * `EDecimal Multiply​(EDecimal otherValue)`<br>
  Multiplies two decimal numbers.
 * `EDecimal Multiply​(EDecimal op,